smallbard/SharpLogic/README.md

 # SharpLogic

-SharpLogic aims to bring Logic Programming to C#.
-It is not embeding Prolog string in C#, but more a Linq like approach to fully exploit the C# langage capabilities.
+SharpLogic integrates Prolog with C#.
+There are no built-in strings, but rather a Linq-like approach to fully exploit the capabilities of the C# language with a Prolog virtual machine implemented in C#.

 ## How to use it ?